Chippzzii/Chippzzii/README.md

-- 👋 Hi, I’m @Chippzzii
+- 👋 Hi, I’m @Chippzzii and completly new to GitHub.
 - 👀 I’m interested in everything about Codeing!!!
 Teach me Code :)
 - 🌱 I’m currently learning a little bit of Java.
 - 📫 How to reach me: Best would be at my E-Mail: c.huelsmann93@gmail.com